Mob Wives: Season 4 (Mob Wives: New Blood)

 The fourth season premiered on December 5, 2013, with Alicia DiMichele and Natalie Guercio joining the cast.

 On February 19, 2014, VH1 renewed the show for a fifth season, which began production in mid-2014.

 Gravano confirmed through numerous tweets that she would be returning for the fifth season.

 Season 5 (Mob Wives: Trust No One)

-The fifth season premiered on December 3, 2014, with Natalie DiDonato joining the cast in a recurring capacity.
+The fifth season premiered on December 3, 2014, with Karen Gravano returning to the main cast.
+Natalie DiDonato joining the cast in a recurring capacity.
 Victoria Gotti also made a special guest appearance.
 Facciolo made guest appearances.

 On December 7, 2015, VH1 announced their decision to end the show as the conclusion of its sixth season, known as Mob Wives: The Last Stand.

 Season 6 (Mob Wives: The Last Stand)

 The sixth and final season premiered on January 13, 2016, with Brittany Fogarty and Marissa Jade joining the cast, both in recurring capacities.
 Majewski made guest appearances.

 On February 18, 2016, less than a month before the final season concluded, Angela "Big Ang" Raiola died from complications of throat cancer and pneumonia.